 I love coding in all of its forms.
 Web development was my first love in the field of coding.
 Anyway, recently I was attracted by the idea of trying something different.
 I wanted to know, learn, discover, work, experience, and make a personal opinion about other platforms, languages, and technologies.
 They say traveling is crucial to learn how the world works because it lets you discover new cultures and make experiences.
 The software development world is the same.
 Trying and falling, you can understand if something suits you.
 Web development was my “safe zone of knowledge,” but to become a skilled and aware developer, I needed more.
 I demanded myself to exit my secure territory and make my hands dirty with something else.
 I picked the opportunity and became a C# and a cloud developer.
 I couldn’t be happier with my decision.
 Question what you like, exit from your comfort zone, explore new development fields, learn something new.
 It’s the way you could find your next main passion.

-Everything I wrote on this website reflects my personal views.
+Everything I write on this website reflects my personal views.
 Do you have questions, ideas, or suggestions?
 Do you want to get in touch with me?
 Do it!